 Currently the institute can be divided into four research groups:

 - Algebra, Geometry and Number Theory;

 - Probability Theory;

-- Statistical Science.
+- Statistics and Data Science.

 This division is for convenience.
 There are many relations between the members of the groups, and all responsibilities are shared.
 The institute operates on a single financial budget, and its hiring policy is focused on talented researchers and lecturers rather than on subbranches of mathematics.
 There is a strong cohesion among the members of the institute.

 The institute runs a colloquium addressed to a general mathematical audience, as well as several more specialized seminar meetings and reading groups, as advertised on the pages of the research groups.

 Leiden University has employed mathematicians for more than four centuries.
 A historical overview of Leiden mathematicians can be found in this booklet.